Data protection and cyber law

 If you fear you may be vulnerable to threats arising from employees losing data, systems being inadequate or information being taken by clandestine means, we offer guidance on protective measures to take.
 When a data breach has occurred, we advise as to who needs to be notified and how to communicate with your clients, if necessary calling on colleagues in our reputation management team to assist.
 When one client faced legal action over a major data-handling failure, we helped its management team with regulatory fallout and negotiated a quick settlement.

 We have also assisted a number of clients in dealing with regulatory investigations in relation to marketing practices, including a major investigation of the charity fundraising sector by the UK Information Commissioner, which has received extensive press coverage.
 We frequently deal with issues around data subject access requests, working with colleagues in our employment and other teams to deal with requests for data disclosure, often in the context of wider disputes.
+We are also active members of the International Association for Privacy Professionals (IAPP), which offers access to a rich database of privacy know-how and professionals worldwide.

 ‘Withers is the extra man on your team, someone immediately accessible, who can help,’ says partner Kenneth Mullen, who regularly advises on commercial technology and data protection issues.